 The Fund is a passive fund with an indexing investment strategy designed to track the performance of the Index as closely as possible by investing in a representative sample of the component bonds of the Index.
-For more information on the potential implications for investors of this tracking strategy, please see below and refer also to the "Index sampling risk" and "Index tracking risk" sections of this Prospectus.
+For more information on the potential implications for investors of this tracking strategy, please see below and refer also to the "Index-related risks" section of this Prospectus.